MSE cloud-native gateways support multiple routing modes: single-service, percentage-based, tag-based, mock, and redirection.

 Percentage-based routing

-The cloud-native gateway forwards requests to multiple backend services.
-Traffic is distributed to the backend services based on the weight that you configured for each service.
-You can use multi-service routing in the following scenarios:
+The cloud-native gateway distributes requests across multiple backend services based on the weight configured for each service.
+Common scenarios include:

-As your business grows, new technology is continually integrated and you may need to perform registry changes.
-To ensure business continuity when you perform a registry change, a replica of the service is deployed.
-The replica uses the new registry.
-The original service and the original registry are retained.
-Traffic is gradually diverted from the original service to the new service.
-After you have verified the stability of the new service, the gateway can forward all incoming traffic to the new service.
-The service migration process supports rollback.
-You can roll back traffic to the original service if the new service does not meet your requirements.
+When you change service registries, you can deploy a replica of the service that uses the new registry while retaining the original service and registry.
+Traffic is gradually diverted from the original service to the new one.
+After verifying the stability of the new service, you can forward all traffic to it.
+The migration supports rollback if the new service does not meet your requirements.

-The following figure shows an example of changing the service registry.
-In this example, the user service in the application system switches from Nacos to the built-in CoreDNS for Kubernetes.
-You must use CoreDNS together with the service resources.
+The following figure shows an example where the user service switches from Nacos to the built-in CoreDNS for Kubernetes.
+CoreDNS must be used together with the service resources.

-Traditionally, most services are deployed on virtual machines such as Alibaba Cloud Elastic Compute Service (ECS) instances.
-In recent years, Kubernetes has emerged as an alternative deployment solution that features simplified O&M and high elasticity.
-More and more enterprises are migrating their services to Kubernetes-based management platforms, such as Alibaba Cloud Container Service for Kubernetes (ACK).
-To ensure seamless service migration, a replica of the service can be deployed on a Kubernetes cluster and registered with a new name in the registry.
-In this case, two services with identical features exist in the registry: one deployed and running on an ECS instance, and the other on a Kubernetes cluster.
-Traffic is diverted from the service on the ECS instance to the service on the Kubernetes cluster.
-During the migration, you can adjust the percentage of diverted traffic and even roll back all traffic to the service on the ECS instance.
+Traditionally, most services run on virtual machines such as Alibaba Cloud Elastic Compute Service (ECS) instances.
+As more enterprises migrate to Kubernetes-based platforms such as Alibaba Cloud Container Service for Kubernetes (ACK), you can deploy a replica of the service on a Kubernetes cluster and register it with a new name in the registry.
+Two services with identical features then exist: one on an ECS instance and the other on a Kubernetes cluster.
+Traffic is gradually diverted from ECS to Kubernetes, and you can adjust the percentage or roll back at any time.

 Tag-based routing

-The cloud-native gateway forwards requests to different versions of the same or different services.
-Traffic is distributed based on the weight that you configured for each service version.
-For more information about how to configure service versions for a cloud-native gateway, see Manage service versions.
-You can use tag-based routing in the following scenarios:
+The cloud-native gateway forwards requests to different versions of a service based on the weight configured for each version.
+For more information about configuring service versions, see Manage service versions.
+Common scenarios include:

 Canary release

-New versions of a service are released frequently across the development lifecycle.
-You can use the canary release policy to roll out service upgrades while ensuring service stability and continuity.
-In a canary release, a small amount of traffic is first diverted to the service of the new version for verification.
-If the result meets expectations, the remaining traffic is then gradually migrated to the new-version service.
+A canary release diverts a small amount of traffic to a new service version for verification.
+If the result meets expectations, the remaining traffic is gradually migrated to the new version.

-For example, service discovery is performed on the user service deployed on the ACK cluster in the following application system.
-The service currently runs the v1 version, and the new version v2 is planned to be released and launched.
-You can perform a canary release based on one of the following items:
+For example, the user service deployed on an ACK cluster currently runs v1, and v2 is planned for release.
+You can perform a canary release in one of the following ways:

 Tag-based routing is used to forward /user requests to the user service v1.
 You can add the user service v2 on the service management page in the Microservices Engine (MSE) console, and then add the user service v2 to destination services for tag-based routing.
 You can configure a weight to determine the percentage of traffic forwarded to the user service v2.